 Health System Administration

-PGY2 Health-System Pharmacy Administration Residency combined with PGY1 and MS 2 year program at University of Utah Hospitals & Clinics
+PGY2 Health-System Pharmacy Administration Residency combined with PGY1 and MS in Health-System Pharmacy Administration 2 year program

 The HSPA program at University of Utah Health develops clinically strong practitioners who choose to specialize in pharmacy administration roles, and become leaders in the profession.
 The PGY1 program provides a strong practice foundation with emphasis on clinical skill development.
 The PGY2 HSPA program provides a broad experience in the management of pharmacy services in an academic medical center including inpatient and ambulatory programs, as well as foundational skills in human resources, leadership, technology and informatics, operational management, finance, compliance, medication safety and quality.
 The MS program provides for the solid academic foundation to support the rotational experiences.
 Graduates of the program will be capable of assuming roles as clinical coordinators, team leaders, pharmacy supervisors or managers in a variety of pharmacy practice settings, including academic medical centers.
 These are the leaders that will be ultimately assuming senior pharmacy leader and director of pharmacy positions.

 Our PGY1 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.